UrbanInstitute/UrbanTemplates/README.md

   // Container div to render map onto
   "renderTo" : "#map",
   // CSV file containing data to show on map
-  "csv" : "data/population.csv",
+  "csv" : "../data/population.csv",
   // geojson file of us counties (not necessary if using urban.map.bundle.js) "geoJson" : "../json/counties.geo.json",
   // Colors to use in choropleth
   "colors" : ["#b0d5f1","#82c4e9","#0096d2","#00578b","#000000"],
-  // Color for missing data
+  // (optional) Color for missing data
   "missingColor" : "#aaa",
   // Variable that identifies the county in the csv "countyID" : "fips_code",